Mofiler/sdks/actionscript/README.md

 ## Quick stuff to get you going

-Include the mofiler-sdk.swc file as a library to your project (see Library path tab in the project properties for the HelloMofiler example)
+Include the mofiler-sdk.ane file as a library (Native Extension) to your project (see Native Extensions tab in the project properties of the HelloMofiler example)

 Add these permissions to your project: